udesilva/RMbulkCoP/README.md

 A script to generate Royal Mail "Bulk Certificate of Posting" pages from a CSV file containing name, address, and post class ("First" or "Second").

-Requires a copy of the Royal Mail PDF to be in the same directory as the script:
+This will download a copy of the Royal Mail PDF to be in the same directory as the script if it doesn't find one:

 https://www.royalmail.com/sites/default/files/Bulk_Certificate_Posting_Standard%20MAR14.pdf

-TODO: Download the template PDF if no local copy found.

 Licensed per GNU GPL.